confluentinc/ksql/docs/operate-and-deploy/installation/cli-config.md

 /bin/ksql -u <username> -p <password> <ksql-server-URL>
 ```

-If you don't wish to supply your password as part of the command, you can
+If you don't want to supply your password as part of the command,
-instead supply just the username, and you will be prompted for your password
+supply just the username, and you'll be prompted for your password
 when the command executes:

 ```bash